Our Team

 Kinship Navigator

 Martha graduated summa cum laude from Lynn University with a Bachelor's degree in Psychology.
-She's been happily married for 20 years, is a proud mom of an adorable 8 year old, loves spending time with her family, and enjoys traveling, cooking, and immersing herself in other cultures.
+She's been happily married for over 20 years, is a proud mom of an adorable young daughter, loves spending time with her family, and enjoys traveling, cooking, and immersing herself in other cultures.
 Martha has a certification in Child Welfare Case Management from the Florida Certification Board.
 She is fluent in English and Spanish.

 Vagner R.